Cyberchef Crypto - OPTIONAL

 - RAW the ASCII representation of the character is passed to the code that implements the recipe.

-- UTF-8 the UTF-8 representation of each character is passed to the code that implements the recipe.
+- HEX the byte value corresponding to each character pair (hexadecimal digits) is passed to the code that implements the recipe.

 Private key crypto